plone/training/voltoaddons/intro.rst

 - bootstrap a Volto addon from scratch
 - develop a simple Volto block
 - write an action/reducer pair for network requests
-- connect the block to async data
+- connect the block to network-fetched async data
 - learn how to make React code reusable
 - learn how to make blocks extensible